vestuto/reusable-python/tutorial_description.md

 ## Instructor Biography

 **Jason Vestuto** is a scientist and python developer working with the Space and Geophysics Laboratory at the University of Texas in Austin.
 He uses the scientific python stack daily to develop software tools and perform analysis of GNSS data.
 He holds degrees in both physics and science education.
-He has taught science, math, and coding at high schools, colleges, universities, and has trained scientific python and conda at large private companies and national science labs.
+He has taught science, math, and coding at high schools, colleges, universities, and as a former Python Trainer with Continuum Analytics, has trained scientific Python and conda at large private companies and national science labs.